Explore

 Haven't Loved A Film Like This In A Long Time

-Posted : 9 years, 4 months ago on 18 December 2014 01:26 (A review of Guardians of the Galaxy)
+Posted : 10 years ago on 18 December 2014 01:26 (A review of Guardians of the Galaxy)

 I don’t go to theaters to watch movies as much as most people.
 Not only because it is pretty costly to spend on a couple of movie tickets but I feel with this restriction, it allows the actual experience of watching the film on a large screen with surround sound to be much more impactful.
 I certainly had grand experiences enjoying films like “Spider-Man 3”, “The Dark Knight Rises”, and “The Hungry Games: Catching Fire”.
 But there will probably be one cinematic experience that will stick out in my mind for the rest of my life: the first time watching Guardians of the Galaxy.